sakkiii/MultiAV-Extended/README.md

 # Example Web interface and JSON based web API

 Since commit c3828b337b98a450a8b48c764aecbb04cc4d2324, MultiAV distributes a basic example web interface using web.py that offers a simple JSON based API.
+Start the web interface by running ``python scripts/runserver.py``.
 There is also an example client called "multiav-client.py" that uses the JSON API to scan a file with the multiple engines configured in the MultiAV server.

 The current version of the basic JSON based web API exports 3 methods: